-The CFC recommends the Civilian Oversight Board have the following duties and authorities:
+The CFC recommends the Civilian Oversight Board (COB) have the following duties and authorities:

-- I. Make Policy Recommendations - In collaboration with the Independent Police Monitor (IPM), the Board shall make recommendations regarding policies, practices, and procedures of the Santa Barbara Police Department.

-- ii.
-The Chief of the Santa Barbara Police Department shall be required to respond to the recommendations, in writing, no more than forty-five (45) business days from the delivery of the recommendations with an additional 30 days when needed and upon request. - II.
-Involvement in the hiring and evaluation of the Independent Police Monitor - i.
-The COB shall be involved in the hiring process of the IPM. - ii.
-The COB shall provide input to the City Administrator on the effectiveness of the IPM through annual review. - III.
+- I. Make Policy Recommendations - In collaboration with the Independent Police Monitor (IPM), the COB shall make recommendations regarding policies, practices, and procedures of the Santa Barbara Police Department. - ii.
+The Chief of the Santa Barbara Police Department shall be required to respond to the recommendations, in writing, no more than forty-five (45) business days from the delivery of the recommendations, with an additional thirty (30) days when needed and upon request. - II.
+Involvement in the hiring and evaluation of the Independent Police Monitor (IPM) - i.
+The COB shall be involved in the hiring process of the IPM. - The COB shall provide input to the City Administrator on the effectiveness of the IPM through annual review. - iii.
+To maintain the appearance of independence, it is recommended that, if and when members of SBPD are included in any aspect of the hiring process, a representative of the COB shall also be present and allowed to participate. - iv.
+The Chair of the Community Formation Commission (CFC) shall be involved in the inaugural hiring process. - III.
 Request Data Related to SBPD Pattern & Practice - i.
-The COB shall have the ability to direct the IPM to collect data or information on SBPD practices that is relevant to fulfilling the civilian oversight mechanism's powers and duties.
-The data shall be presented and accessible during public meetings of the COB to the extent permitted by law. - IV.
+The COB shall have the ability to direct the IPM to collect data or information relevant to SBPD practices that is relevant to fulfilling the civilian oversight mechanism's powers and duties.
+The data shall be presented and accessible during public meetings of the COB to the extent allowed by law. - IV.
 Review Complaint Process - i.
 In collaboration with the IPM and the City Attorney's office, the COB shall, based on current, established effective civilian oversight practices, assist in the creation of a process for receiving and investigating complaints from community members regarding the SBPD.
-The process shall allow for multiple options for filing, processing, and forwarding complaints to the SBPD for investigation in a timely manner. - ii.
+The process shall allow for multiple options for filing, processing, and forwarding complaints to the SBPD for investigation in a timely manner.

+- ii.
 The developed process shall include the acceptance of: - 1.
 Third-party complaints; - 2.
 Anonymous external complaints; - 3.
 Anonymous internal complaints; and - 4.
-Complaint procedures that protect those that file complaints. - iii.
+Complaint procedures that protect those who file complaints. - iii.
 The complaint process will include measures to protect those that file complaints. - iv.
 The COB, in conjunction with the IPM, shall conduct ongoing reviews of the effectiveness of the current complaint process.